redundantinfo/frontendA2/specs.md

-Visitors should be able to:
+Users should be able to:

 Get information about movies being shown, incl. dates and times.